-Can you shave a husky?
 You should never shave a husky’s coat unless needed for medical reasons.
-A husky’s coat plays important roles to keep him healthy and safe.
+A husky’s coat plays an important role to keep him healthy and safe.
 Shaving it could lead to significant health issues.

 There are key reasons why you should not be reaching for the clippers.
 Check them out below: